 A Mentoring Program for Young Composers

-WomenSing is very excited to introduce Julia Seeholzer, winner of the 2013 Youth Inspiring Youth (YIY) composition competition.
-As our YIY winner, Julia will write a piece for WomenSing using a Spanish language poem from the River of Words collection.
-During the composition process, she will work with American composer Libby Larsen and Venezuelan composer Cristian Grases.
-This collaboration will culminate in a public workshop* held in April, 2013 where the composer, the mentors, and the singers of WomenSing will work together on the music, experimenting with and fine-tuning the composition in preparation for the premiere in June, 2013.
+WomenSing is very excited to announce that Chris Castro and Jordan Nelson have been chosen as our young composers for year six of our Youth Inspiring Youth—Commissioning Emerging Composers (YIY–CEC) project.
+As our YIY–CEC winners, Chris and Jordan will each write a piece for WomenSing using a poem from the River of Words collection.
+During the composition process, they will work with American composer Libby Larsen and Venezuelan composer Cristian Grases.
+This collaboration will culminate in a public workshop held in April 2014 where the composer, the mentors, and the singers of WomenSing will work together on the music, experimenting with and fine-tuning the compositions in preparation for their premiere in June 2014.

 Youth Inspiring Youth Commissions

 Since the program began in 2008, WomenSing has commissioned the following compositions through the Youth Inspiring Youth program:

 - Hay Un Rio Oscuro (2013).
 Music by Julia Seeholzer, words by Michelle Díaz Garza and Rosa Baum

 - Isle of the Bless’d (2012).
 Music by Anastasia Pahos, words by Lindsay Ryder

 - Reflections (2012).
 Music by Dale Trumbore, words by Lindsay Ryder

 - Moon Songs (2011).
 Music by Nick Norton, words by various poets

 - A Precious Pearl (2011).
 Music by Lauren McLaren, words by Mirabai Britton